TABLE OF CONTENTS

 - Additional Shipping Service Options for Small Businesses

 - Consider Shipping-Management Software

 Affordable, reliable delivery service is key with the dramatic rise of ecommerce.
 While online shopping was surging in popularity before the COVID-19 pandemic hit the U.S., it saw dramatic growth in 2020—nearing $800 billion in total sales.
 If you’re looking for competitive shipping rates, look no further than the big 3: the U.S. Postal Service (USPS), UPS and FedEx.
 You need to select the organization that offers the best pricing, service and efficiency that your business needs and your customers demand.

 We’ll go through the different shipping types and rate calculations.
 Then we’ll look at shipping options such as:

-- Logistics: pickup, drop off and packaging
+- Pickup, drop-off and packaging

-- Keeping tabs on your cargo: tracking your parcels and insurance
+- Tracking your parcels and insurance

 Shipping Rates: Best Shipping Options for Small Business

 Comparison shopping for rates is critical for small businesses that ship products regularly.
-Calculating shipping rates isn’t as easy as putting a stamp on an envelope and dropping it in the mail, however.

 It’s important to note packages and letters follow different pricing structures.
 Postage for a letter may be the same depending on where you’re sending it and when you want it to arrive.
 With packages, the following factors determine what you pay at most couriers: